RIGHT HAND DRIVE MODEL S ARRIVES IN THE UK

 First RHD customer deliveries in the world presented by Tesla CEO Elon Musk

-Tesla CEO Elon Musk delivered five new cars to customers in London today at an event to mark the arrival of right hand drive (RHD) Model S in the UK.
+Tesla CEO Elon Musk delivered five new cars to customers in London on Saturday at an event to welcome the arrival of right hand drive (RHD) Model S in the UK.
 The occasion marks the beginning of a planned rapid expansion in the country in the coming two years.

-Today, Tesla operates a store and a service centre in London.
+Today, Tesla operates a store in Westfield White City and a service centre in West London.
 By the end of 2014, however, customers will be able to visit Tesla stores and service centres across the UK.
 Tesla will also continue to hold test-drive events around the country.